git/git.github.io/rev_news/drafts/edition-70.md

   [version 3](https://lore.kernel.org/git/cover.1605136908.git.steadmon@google.com/)
   of his patch series.

-  In the version 2 of the patch series though, Junio had also requested that session Id, how they look like, and what special characters they can contain, be better documented to help third-party when they write their own implementation of the protocol.
+  In reply to version 2 of the patch series though, Junio had also requested that session IDs, how they look like, and what special characters they can contain, should be better documented to help third parties writing their own implementation of the protocol.

-  This spawned a small discussion thread where Jeff, Ævar Arnfjörð Bjarmason, Junio and Josh eventually agreed on limiting the content of the GIT_TRACE2_PARENT_SID environment variable and session ID, to printable, non-whitespace characters that fit into a Git protocol line.
+  This spawned a small discussion thread where Jeff, Ævar Arnfjörð Bjarmason, Junio and Josh eventually agreed on limiting the content of the `GIT_TRACE2_PARENT_SID` environment variable and session ID to printable, non-whitespace characters that fit into a Git protocol line.